Maros1077/exodus-jsend-network/README.md

-# exodus-jsend-network
+# Network SDK for
-Network SDK for Exodus project
+Network SDK for Exodus project.

+Implements JSend specification for handling JSON responses.